patrickdean/homegame/06-overland-travel.md

 # Overland Travel

+Wilderness exploration is a perilous endeavor.
+Your characters will be venturing into areas that few have done done before you and making discoveries that fewer still have seen and lived to talk about (if they even did).
+Some modifications of existing rules are needed to maintain the dramatic tension of exploring the unknown.

 ## Movement

-The rules for movement remain largley the same as chapter 8 of the Player's Handbook.
+The rules for movement remain largely the same as chapter 8 of the Player's Handbook.

 ## Resting